ratracegrad/Shortly-Express/README.md

 List of URLs that have been shortened
 ![alt tag](http://jenniferbland.com/Shortly-Express/screenshot-urls-shortened.png)

-## Live Preview
-[You can see this repo live here](http://jb-shortly.herokuapp.com/).
-The demo is hosted on Heroku.

-## Installation
-1. Download the repository
-2. Install client dependencies with `npm install`
-4. Launch Express server with `node shortly.js`
-5. Create an account
-6. Enter your favorite URLs to shorten

 ## Alternative Version
 After creating this version, I rewrote it using AngularJS and a MongoDB database.
 It still uses a NodeJS server.